Don’t see your question below? We’d love to hear from you.

 Q: Can I visit the museum without my membership cards?

 A: Yes, you can always access the museum as a current member without your cards.
 Visit any Membership or Visitor Services desk in the museum to verify your current membership status.
 You will be issued a temporary member ticket during that visit.
 If you need a replacement card, contact the museum’s membership department at 215-684-7840 or email@example.com and we can send you a digital card you can download.

 A: You can use this benefit when you arrive at the museum with your guests, or in advance by contacting Member Services.
-You can have up to eight guests join you at the museum for the discounted rate of $12 each for general admission.
+You can have up to eight guests join you at the museum for the discounted rate for general admission—$15 adult guest, $14 senior guest, children 18 & under are free.
 Note that special exhibitions may have additional fees.

 Q: Will I receive a membership card?

 In our efforts to reduce waste and ensure an easier check-in, we are now distributing digital membership cards.
 All members will receive their membership card via email within five business days after purchasing a membership.
 If you’d like to visit the museum and don't have your digital membership card yet, check in at any Visitor Services desk and we can look you up by name.

 A: Yes, all membership categories include an exhibition ticket and unlimited free general admission for all children in your life (18 and younger).

 Q: Can I pay for my membership with a check?